lumiria/DeepCopy.Expression/README.md

 ## Limitations
-* Does not copy events and delegate
+* Does not copy events and delegate.
+* Not supported direct array specification.

 ## License
 This library is under the MIT License.